carpentries-incubator/jekyll-pages-novice/_episodes/05-starting-jekyll.md

 > ## Exercise
 > Your project team has changed.
 The team lead has left and in her place is a new person: 'Tom Cat', who started on
 >'2020-10-01'.
-In addition, the team was expanded and a new developer called 'Alice Dauncey' joined on '2020-09-15'.
+In addition, the team was expanded and a new developer called 'Alice Dauncey' who joined on '2020-09-15'.
 > Update your website to reflect these team changes.
 > > ## Solution
 > > Luckily, we keep all our global settings in `_config.yml` so all we have to do is update the values there.
 This saved us some work as for the team lead we would otherwise have to modify both `index.md` and `about.md`.